About the Authors

 dino lusa photography @dino.lusa

-Erin R. Scholes, a middle school educator since 2006, currently teaches 7th grade math at Mabelle B. Avery Middle School in Somers, CT.
+Erin R. Scholes, a middle school educator since 2006, is the Innovation Coordinator at Beman Middle School in Middletown, CT.
+This is her dream job, working with middle level educators and students to innovate with technology and innovate what teaching and learning can look like and be.
 She received her undergraduate degree from Illinois State University, holds a masters in Middle Level Education from Walden University, and most recently graduated from Fairfield University with a masters degree in Educational Technology.
 The program at Fairfield helped Erin explore new ways to enhance learning and teaching with technology, while also helping her realize her love for teaching teachers.
-Erin serves on the Association for Middle Level Education (AMLE) Board of Trustees, serves as a mentor for new and preservice teachers, and is an International Society of Technology Education (ISTE) Certified Educator.
+Erin is the vice chair for the Association for Middle Level Education (AMLE) Board of Trustees, serves as a mentor for new and pre-service teachers, and is an International Society of Technology Education (ISTE) Certified Educator.
 Erin is passionate about bringing the joy of learning to students and teachers while guiding them to be curators of their own digital content.

 Connect with Erin via Twitter @ScholesE15